cardano-scaling/hydra/docs/adr/2023-11-07_029-event-source-sink.md

   }
 ```

+* The `hydra-node` will load events and __hydra_te its `HeadState` using `getEvents` of the single `eventSource`.

 * The `stepHydraNode` main loop does call `putEvent` on all `eventSinks` in sequence.

-  - TBD: transaction semantics? what happens if one fails?
+Any failure will make the `hydra-node` process terminate and require a restart.

+* When loading events from `eventSource` on `hydra-node` startup, it will also re-submit events via `putEvent` to all `eventSinks`.

 * The default `hydra-node` main loop does use the file-based `EventSource` and a single file-based `EventSink` (using the same file).

-* TBD: As the node starts up, when loading events from the `EventSource`, it will also ensure "at least once" semantics for each `EventSink`.

 * We realize that the `EventSource` and `EventSink` handles, as well as their aggregation in `HydraNode` are used as an API by forks of the `hydra-node` and try to minimize changes to it.

 ## Consequences

 * The default operation of the `hyda-node` remains unchanged.

 * There are other things called `Event` and `EventQueue(putEvent)` right now in the `hydra-node`.
 This is getting confusing and when we implement this, we should also rename several things first (tidying).

+* Interface first: Implementations of `EventSink` should specify their format in a non-ambiguous and versioned way, especially when a corresponding `EventSource` exists.

 * The API `Server` can be modelled and refactored as an `EventSink`.

-  - TBD: Do `Network` and `Chain` parts qualify as `EventSink`s as well or shall those be triggered by `Effect`s still?
-* Projects forking the hydra node have a natively extensions points for producing and consuming events.
+* Projects forking the hydra node have dedicated extension points for producing and consuming events.
-* TBD: These extensions can preserve robust "at least once" semantics for each hydra event.

 * Sundae Labs can build a "Save transaction batches to S3" proof of concept `EventSink`.
 * Sundae Labs can build a "Scrolls source" `EventSink`.
 * Sundae Labs can build a "Amazon Kinesis" `EventSource` and `EventSink`.

+## Out of scope / future work

+* Available implementations for `EventSource` and `EventSink` could be
+  - configured upon `hydra-node` startup using for example URIs: `--event-source file://state` or `--event-sink s3://some-bucket`
-* Extension points like `EventSource` and `EventSink` could be dynamically loaded as plugins without having to fork `hydra-node` (maybe in a future ADR).
+  - dynamically loaded as plugins without having to fork `hydra-node`.

+* The `Network` and `Chain` parts qualify as `EventSink`s as well or shall those be triggered by `Effect`s still?